-Certificate of Conformity vs. Declaration of Conformity: What to Choose?
+Certificate of Conformity vs. Declaration of Conformity in Ukraine: What to Choose?

 Most Ukrainian companies have become accustomed to the fact that since 1 January 2018 the state certification system no longer exists in Ukraine.
 The compulsory certification abolishment, the transition to voluntary certification, and the application of technical regulations are part of the technical regulation system reform.
 Ukrainian manufacturers and importers therefore wonder: which document should be used to certify the conformity of products – a certificate of conformity or a declaration of conformity?